For millions of Americans, the Fourth of July means firing up the grill and chowing down on family favorites. Celebrate with healthy grilling options!

 Exposing your kids to healthy eating and cooking early in life is key.
 There are lots of ways to make food prep a family affair.

-- Stir: Let children mix pre-measured herbs, spices and lemon juice to create a flavorful Greek yogurt dip or sauce for vegetables.
+- Stir: Let children mix pre-measured herbs, spices and lemon juice to create a flavorful yogurt dip or sauce for vegetables.

 - Assemble: Lay out the ingredients to create grill-ready foil packets of potatoes, peppers, onions and seasonings.
 Have kids go down the line, assembling each packet.